THE SEVEN WORDS OF JESUS ON THE CROSS

 But again Jesus rises above the occasion, and his concerns are for the ones that love him.
 The good son that He is, Jesus is concerned about taking care of his mother.
 In fact, this passage offers proof that Jesus was the only child of Mary, because if he did have brothers or sisters, they would have provided for her.
 But Jesus looks to John to care for her.

 St. Joseph is noticeably absent.
 The historic paintings, such as Tondodoni by Michelangelo and The Holy Family by Raphael, suggest Joseph was a considerably older man.
 St. Joseph had probably died by the time of the crucifixion, or else he would have been the one to take care of Mary.
 Early Christian traditions and the second-century apocryphal Protoevangelium of James held that Joseph was a widower, and his children by his former wife were the "brothers and sisters of Jesus."

-Another striking phrase indicating Jesus was an only child is Mark 6:3, referring to Jesus: "Is not this the carpenter, the son of Mary, and the brother of James and Joses and Judas and Simon, and are not his sisters here with us?"
+Another striking phrase indicating Jesus of Nazareth was an only child is Mark 6:3, referring to Jesus: "Is not this the carpenter, the son of Mary, and the brother of James and Joses and Judas and Simon, and are not his sisters here with us?"
 Now if James, Joses and Judas and Simon were also natural sons of Mary, Jesus would not have been called the "son of Mary," but rather "one of the sons of Mary."

 THE FOURTH WORD

 This was the only expression of Jesus in the Gospels of Matthew and Mark.
 Both Gospels related that it was in the ninth hour, after 3 hours of darkness, that Jesus cried out this fourth word.
 The ninth hour was three o'clock in Judea.
 After the fourth Word, Mark related with a horrible sense of finality, "And Jesus uttered a loud cry, and breathed his last" (Mark 15:37).